giros-dit/containerlab-cellular-testbeds/README.md

 In the ![`containerlab`](containerlab) directory there are several subdirectories with different testbed scenarios that can be used.
 Inside each subdirectory you can find the following structure:

-- A `README` file with information and instructions about the scenario.
+- A `README` file with information about the scenario and instructions on how to deploy, destroy and interact with it.
 - A `conf` subdirectory with configuration files for each container that composes the scenario.
 - A `topologies` subdirectory with _Containerlab_ topology definition files for the scenario.
 - A `scripts` subdirectory with shell scripts for deploying/destroying/interacting with the scenario.